openshift-pipelines/task-containers/docs/buildah.md

 `Buildah` Tekton Task
 -----------------------

+# Abstract

-### The `buildah` Task is meant to build [OCI][OCI] container images without the requirement of container runtime daemon like Docker daemon using [Buildah][containersBuildah], the Task results contain the image name and the SHA256 image digest.
+The `buildah` Task is meant to build [OCI][OCI] container images without the requirement of container runtime daemon like Docker daemon using [Buildah[containersBuildah], the Task results contain the image name and the SHA256 image digest.

-## Usage
+# Usage

 Please, consider the usage example below: